cerndb/spark-on-k8s-operator/sparkctl/README.md

 For uploading to GCS, the value should be in the form of `gs://<bucket>`.
 The bucket must exist and uploading fails if otherwise.
-The local dependencies will be uploaded to the path `spark-app-dependencies/<SaprkApplication namespace>/<SparkApplication name>` in the given bucket.
-It replaces the file path of each local dependency with the URI of the remote copy in the parsed `SaprkApplication` object if uploading is successful.
+The local dependencies will be uploaded to the path `spark-app-dependencies/<SparkApplication namespace>/<SparkApplication name>` in the given bucket.
+It replaces the file path of each local dependency with the URI of the remote copy in the parsed `SparkApplication` object if uploading is successful.

 Usage: